sodadata/soda-core/soda/contracts/README.md

 "Enforcement" of a contract comes down to verifying that a certain dataset (like eg a table) complies with the specification in the contract file.
 When the contract does not comply, the data owner and potentially the consumers should be notified.

+> Known limitation: At the moment there possibility to verify contracts using the CLI.
+Only a
+> Python programmatic API is available.

 In your python (virtual) environment, ensure that the libraries `soda-core` and `soda-core-contracts` are available as well as the `soda-core-xxxx` library for the SQL engine of your choice.